PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-13 17:20:23
+Last updated: 2024-04-13 17:23:37
-Random Quote: When dead men come hunting us in the night, do you think it matters who sits the Iron Throne?  -  Jeor Mormont
+Random Quote: You see, ladies?
+When you're out with a Blinder, you don't have to queue. - Arthur Shelby